Ed Wilkinson

-Edward Henry Wilkinson (June 20, 1890 – April 9, 1918) was a Major League Baseball player.
+Edward Henry Wilkinson (June 20, 1890 – April 9, 1918) was an American Major League Baseball player.
 He was born in Jacksonville, Oregon and died in Tucson, Arizona.
 Wilkinson batted and threw right-handed.

 Wilkinson played for the New York Highlanders in the 1911 season.
 In ten games, he had three hits in 13 at-bats, with one RBI, and a .231 batting average.
 Shortly thereafter, he contracted pulmonary tuberculosis, a condition that ended his career and contributed to his early death at the age of 27.